 Don't expect to get your home office laid out right the first time, or even on the second try.
 It's a work in process and you'll continually tweak your office as you learn what works or doesn't.

-Finding the Right Room or Space for a Home Office
+Finding Space for a Home Office

 Where you create your home office is a result of many factors starting with what space is available.
 A spare bedroom is the easiest space because it has a door to filter out background noise and windows that provide natural lighting.
 If quiet space is a priority, you might want to set up your office in the attic or a walk-in closet which has a door but consider how comfortable you'll be without a window.
 The dining room table is popular because it isn't used frequently and by creating storage to put things away each night, this room can easily serve multiple purposes.